LeslieDancey/fme-server-FULL/data_download_service.md

 **10. Download the Output**

 After a short time a Success page will appear which now includes a Data Download URL link.

+Click the link and download the zip file to your computer.
+Extract the contents of the zip file.

+Notice that you have downloaded a single mosaicked JPEG dataset which has been resampled from the original source GeoTiff files.

+Congratulations!
+You have now created a selfserve data download service for airphotos, which can be used by your customers.